GeekTrainer/learn-django/Module 1.md

         - Django
             1. Full-stack framework
             2. Ideal for complex data driven applications
-            3. More of a learning curve because of its many included functions
+            3. More of a learning curve
             4. Vast amount of users for support
             5. Out of the box security
             6. Numerous apps to help with your projects